siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-server/overview.md

 ### Version 1.1.23

-* **Removed Manual User Access Key:** From current version onwards, this plug-in will only support "Auto Generated User Access Key" feature of UrbanCode Velocity.
+* **Removed Manual User Access Key:** From current version onwards, this plug-in will only support "Auto Generated User Access Key" feature of DevOps Velocity.
 * **Added Category:** SCM is the category of BitBucket server plug-in.

 ### Version 1.1.22